sian-alcock/pairshead-2020/README.md

 ![Screenshot](./readme-assets/Screenshot-wireframe.png)

 My first task was to get the crew data from British Rowing and from the timing data from WebScorer.
-British rowing have a fully supported API which is well documented.
+British Rowing have a fully supported API which is well documented.
 After signing up for an accounting and getting completing a terms of use form, I was given a set of keys.
 I was quickly able to establish a connection to the three desired end points, namely Clubs, Events and Crews.

 Getting the WebScorer data was more difficult.
 WebScorer does have an API but it is not documented.
 The WebScorer application does enable download to .csv file.
 So I researched how to read in data from a .csv file.
 This was done by creating a serializer and a view to read in the data and save it to the database.